tldr-pages/tldr/pages/common/hledger-web.md

 # hledger-web

-> Web interface and API to `hledger`.
-> A robust, friendly plain text accounting app.
+> A web interface and API for `hledger`, a robust, friendly plain text accounting app.
 > More information: <https://hledger.org/hledger-web.html>.

 - Start the web app, and a browser if possible, for local viewing and adding only: